kirbycope/iot-edge-raspberry-pi/README.md

 1. You should be prompted to store your credentials in a .git ignored .env file

 ### Deploy IoT Edge Solution to Simulated Device
-1. Right-click the `deployment.template.json` file and select 'Build IoT Edge Solution'
+1. Right-click the `deployment.template.json` file and select 'Build and Push IoT Edge Solution'
    - Sign-out of Docker Desktop if you have an authentication error from ubuntu:xenial
 1. Right-click the `deployment.template.json` file and select 'Generate IoT Edge Deployment Manifest'
 1. Right-click the `./config/deployment.amd64.json` file and select 'Create Deployment for Single Device'